Improved Weighted Matching in the Sliding Window Model: Preliminaries

 {\mwm} (\Cref{alg:Streaming}) uses the notions of reduced weights and vertex potentials.
 These are respectively represented by the functions $w'_S: E \to \R^+_0$ and $\varphi_S: V \to \R^+_0$ when the algorithm is executed on a stream $S$.
 The sum of all reduced weights is denoted by $W'_S = \sum_{e \in S} w'_S(e)$.
 For any edge in the stream, its reduced weight is non-negative and is unchanged by the processing of any subsequent edges.
-In particular, for a stream $AB$ and any edge $e \in A$, we have $w'_{A}(e) = w'_{AB}(e) \geq 0$.
+In particular, for a stream $AB$ and any edge $e \in A$ (i.e., the edge $e$ is present in the stream $A$), we have $w'_{A}(e) = w'_{AB}(e) \geq 0$.
 Hence, the sum of the reduced weights is a non-decreasing function, i.e., $W'_A \leq W'_{AB}$.
-The output matching of {\mwm} on a stream $S$ is denoted by $\hat{M}(S)$.
+The output matching of {\mwm} on stream $S$ is denoted by $\hat{M}(S)$.

 Ghaffari and Wajc's analysis of the algorithm reveals the following key observations and results which we later use in our proofs.